 - 1.11.
-This plan and its associated map should be used by residents, local authorities and developers and other stakeholders to understand how the local community wish future development to occur. - 1.12.
+This plan and its associated map (included at the end of this document) should be used by residents, local authorities and developers and other stakeholders to understand how the local community wish future development to occur. - 1.12.
 When considering any type of development, whether planning permission is required or not, everyone should pay attention to the aspirations and objectives set out within this document. - 1.13.
-For applications that require planning permission, whether you are proposing a scheme or assessing the acceptability of a scheme the policies contained within this document are key.
+For applications that require planning permission, whether you are proposing a scheme or assessing the acceptability of a scheme, the policies contained within this document are key.
 For a planning application to be considered favourably, all relevant policies contained within this plan should be complied with.